Gaius-1/hermes/README.md

 ## Usage as a Standalone Server

-Textbelt can be run as a standalone server with: `node server/app.js`.
+Hermes can be run as a standalone server with: `node server/app.js`.
 Be sure to install dependencies first with `npm install` and ensure you've configured Nodemailer in `lib/config.js`.
 This project also relies on Redis.
 To install Redis locally, please see the [Redis documentation](http://redis.io/topics/quickstart).
 Before launching the app, ensure Redis is running on port 6379 with `redis-server`.

 By default, the server listens on port 9090.